khofstadter/CS220-AU-navigating-the-digital-world/_drafts/tools.md

   - this is a repo that you will have to submit

 ### Markdown
-Familarise yourself with Markdown language here: https://guides.github.com/features/mastering-markdown/ (there is a shortcut for this link in the file editor in your repository). <!-- add a screenshot? -->
+Familiarise yourself with Markdown language here: https://guides.github.com/features/mastering-markdown/ (there is a shortcut for this link in the file editor in your repository). <!-- add a screenshot? -->

 ### thoughts
 - there are slightly different Markdown versions, but in general they all work the same (stick to the above if using with GitHub)
 - we can monitor each others' progress on the public repository.
 Please update it at least once a week. <!-- TODO: make example repo for private and public.
 Perhaps show examples of sonic art students from ARU. -->
 - is GitHub safe to use e.g regarding tracking and cookies? [https://youtu.be/vAfBW1_AZkU?t=597](https://youtu.be/vAfBW1_AZkU?t=597)
 - we can give feedback on each work in GitHub in different ways e.g. by raising an 'Issue' or collaborating and suggesting changes <!-- #todo make screencast -->
-- GitHub vs Dropbox, etc. advantages/dissadvantages
+- GitHub vs Dropbox, etc. advantages/disadvantages

 <!-- #todo
 - how to embed/create graphs in the markdown files in the repository e.g. in the `readme.md` file?